GabeScott/standard-works-vault/General Conference/1975 October - The Time to Labor Is Now.md

 In other words, as we have frequently said, there should be total chastity of men and women before marriage and total fidelity in marriage.
 The fact that so-called sex revolutionists would change the order and change the status is repugnant to us.
 We abhor, with all our power, pornography, permissiveness, and the so-called freedom of the sexes, and we fear that those who have supported, taught, and encouraged the permissiveness that brings about this immoral behavior will someday come to a sad reckoning with Him who has established the standards.

-Again we repeat the stirring words of the Savior: “Why call ye me, Lord, Lord, and do not the things which I say?”
-(Luke 6:46.)
+Again we repeat the stirring words of the Savior: “Why call ye me, Lord, Lord, and do not the things which I say?” ([[Luke 6.46|Luke 6:46]].)

-And then again he said, “Say nothing but repentance unto this generation.”
-(D&C 6:9.)
+And then again he said, “Say nothing but repentance unto this generation.” ([[D&C 6.9|D&C 6:9]].)

-“And I will bring distress upon men,” he says, “that they shall walk like blind men, because they have sinned against the Lord: and their blood shall be poured out as dust. ...
+“And I will bring distress upon men,” he says, “that they shall walk like blind men, because they have sinned against the Lord: and their blood shall be poured out as dust. …

-“Neither their silver nor their gold shall be able to deliver them in the day of the Lord’s wrath; but the whole land shall be devoured by the fire of his jealousy: for he shall make even a speedy riddance of all that dwell in the land.”
-(Zeph.
-1:17–18.)
+“Neither their silver nor their gold shall be able to deliver them in the day of the Lord’s wrath; but the whole land shall be devoured by the fire of his jealousy: for he shall make even a speedy riddance of all that dwell in the land.” ([[Zephaniah 1.17|Zeph.
+1:17–18]][[Zephaniah 1.18|]].)

 We continue to warn the people and plead with them, for we are watchmen upon the towers, and in our hands we have a trumpet which we must blow loudly and sound the alarm.

-Isaiah said, “For the nation and kingdom that will not serve thee shall perish; yea, those nations shall be utterly wasted.”
-(Isa.
-60:12.)
+Isaiah said, “For the nation and kingdom that will not serve thee shall perish; yea, those nations shall be utterly wasted.” ([[Isaiah 60.12|Isa.
+60:12]].)

 As we enter into these sessions of this conference, may we invoke the blessings of the Lord upon all the Brethren who will be speaking and upon all you who will be listening, that your hearts may be touched and your testimony may ring in your hearts.
 Blessed is the nation whose God is the Lord.
 I invoke the blessings of heaven upon you in the name of Jesus Christ.
 Amen.